Anna-Gevorgyan/aljazeera-ui-tests/README.md

 ### 🧪 Running in Headless Mode

-To run any of the above tests without opening a browser window, prepend `HEADLESS=true`(as shown in test:headless):
+To run any of the above tests without opening a browser window, prepend `HEADLESS=true`(as shown in test:headless)

 ---